Michelle Keegan Shows Off Her Toned Abs In Crop Top & Silk Pants With Thigh-High Slit For ‘Women’s Health’

 “Babe, you are very very beautiful,” a fourth admirer commented, adding numerous heart-eyes emoji.

 Earlier this year, Keegan took a trip to Ibiza where she learned how to paddleboard.
-As previously reported by The Inquisitr, the British actress styled her dark hair in two plaits and while wearing a matching patterned swimsuit.
+As previously reported by The Inquisitr, the British actress styled her dark hair in two plaits and posed while wearing a patterned swimsuit.